westb2/Condon_Lab_Docs/docs/how_to_notes/HPC_systems/UA_HPC.md

     4. Click `Upload` and navigate to the local file location.
     5. To use the file, navigate to the file location by clicking`Open in terminal`

 2. (big files &lt;100 GB).
-Use sftp, scp or rsync using filexfer.hpc.arizona.edu
+Use sftp, scp or rsync using filexfer.hpc.arizona.edu if you can't use Globus

     Copy your files through through the transfer node like below: